 Rock Creek Ranch is in a remote location and we cannot depend on drop-ins to fill space.
 Consequently, we must be strict about cancellations and changes.

-There is a non-refundable $100 cleaning fee and 10% Accommodation Tax for the Ranch House and rental that includes the Ranch House.
+Cleaning Fee: There is a non-refundable $100 cleaning fee for the Ranch House and any rental that includes the Ranch House.

 The Ranch is located eight miles upstream of the confluence of the South and the main fork of the Smith River.
 The South Fork Road winds its way up the river canyon and is a two lane paved road all the way to Rock Creek Ranch .